 Taxi services between Edinburgh and Dunbar together with a local service throughout Dunbar are available.

 Torrance Taxis: 01368 862 612 or 01368 865 550

 Redline Cabs: 01368 864640

 The First Group and Perryman’s Buses operates a regular bus service between Dunbar Edinburgh and Berwick upon Tweed.
 Connections are available in Edinburgh for destinations throughout the UK.
 Journey planning and timetable information is available on the TravelineScotland website.
 All buses stop on Dunbar High Street with limited stops elsewhere.
+For more information visit:

 The A1 carriageway makes travel to Dunbar by road easy and direct.

 For up-to-date traffic information listen to local radio stations and plan your journey using the AA Route Planner for a tailor made travel plan with timings and mileage.

 For information on any possible delays or roadworks visit www.bbc.co.uk/travelnews.

 Edinburgh Airport and Newcastle Airport are the closest regional airports in the UK linking Dunbar to major cities throughout the UK and internationally